The Evolution of Natural Language Models: Understanding Their Impact on AI

 Looking Back

 Natural language models have evolved from rigid, rule-based systems to flexible, data-driven architectures built on neural networks and transformers.
-Each transition improved scale, robustness, and usefulness.
+Each transition has improved scale, robustness, and usefulness.

 Why They Matter Now